Obtaining A New MR Scanning Badge

 For NEW Green Badges

-*Optional Green Badge Boot Camp: You can book a Green Badge Boot Camp by signing up (HERE).
+You can book a Green Badge training session for yourself, or for your lab (limit 5-6 people) by signing up (HERE).
 This is an in-person training with the MR Techs on to review the competencies on the Green Badge Test.
+All staff attending this training must already have a Yellow Badge.

 For NEW Navy Badges